Jenelle Evans Regains Custody of Her Children 5 Weeks After They Were Removed From Home

 Jenelle Evans' kids are coming home.

-The Teen Mom star has regained custody of two of her three kids, five weeks after they were removed from her home.
+The Teen Mom star has regained custody of some of her kids, five weeks after they were removed from her home.
 Evans tells E!
 News, "I am estatic to regain custody of my kids back!
 Through out this long process and final decision, I am excited to be moving forward and continuing to show america i'm a good parent."

-It's unclear if all three children will return with Jenelle, as TMZ reports that Jace will remain in Barbara Evans' custody.
+As it stands, Jenelle's mother Barbara Evans tells E!
+News her son Jace continues to remain in her custody.

+"The Columbus County judge did a great injustice to these children," Barbara shares.
+"Jace was very upset and didn't want to go so I didn't send him back."

 In May, a source told E!
 News that Kaiser, 4, and Ensley, 2, were taken into Child Protective Services' custody after Kaiser informed school counselors about the environment at home.
 Jenelle and David were later allowed a one-hour supervised visit each week while the custody trial was ongoing.